technion-cs-nlp/re-gen-ir/README.md

-# How Generative IR Retrieves Documents Mechanistically
+# Reverse-Engineering the Retrieval Process in GenIR Models

-This is the repository for our paper "How Generative IR Retrieves Documents Mechanistically".
-The code will be uploaded shortly.
+This is the repository for our project "Reverse-Engineering the Retrieval Process in GenIR Models".
+The analysis code will be uploaded shortly, code for training and evaluation can be found in the directory `code`.
 The website for our paper is hosted [here](https://technion-cs-nlp.github.io/re-gen-ir/index.html).